Dunkirk: Survival and the Silent Sacrifice

 When Tommy reaches the French line in charge of keeping back the Germans, they nearly shoot him.
 He yells out that he’s English and they signal him forward.
 As he reaches the line the French soldiers say nothing.
 Instead, they stare at him with hostility and resentment.Without a word spoken, Nolan is acknowledging an important part of the story.
 Many French soldiers stayed behind to secure the beach and allow time for the evacuation.
 Most of them would die or be captured as France fell to the Nazis.
 These soldiers holding the line, understood their fate; it was their place to stay and fight, while the British retreated.
 It is details such as these, that make the film an incredible feat of storytelling.

 In the next sequence, Tommy finds himself on the beach, along with hundreds of thousands of other British soldiers.
-He finds a small dune off to the side where he tries to relieve himself.
-Before he can unbuckle his pants, he sees another soldier burying a body.
+He finds a small dune off to the side where he begins to unbuckle his pants to use the restroom.
+Before he gets a chance, he sees another soldier burying a body.
 Tommy goes over to help bury the dead.
 The camera focuses, just for a minute, on the dead body’s bare foot protruding from under the sand.
 The next frame is the hands of the other soldier tying the laces of his boot.
 It is a cinematic gesture that reveals an important detail.
 Once they bury the body, Tommy walks away towards the camera and slightly out of focus, the other soldier, Gibson, is fixing his pants, tying the belt, tucking in the shirt.
 We find out later that this lad is a French soldier and that in those opening scenes Tommy almost discovers him putting on the boots and the uniform of his dead British comrade.

 From that moment Gibson, a young French lad, carries a heavy burden.
 He wears the uniform of the dead and knows, deep down, that he’s running.
-He’s running from what seems inevitable for him, and at that point in the war, for France.
+He’s running from what seems inevitable for him and, at that point in the war, for France.
 His countrymen are back there holding the line and he wants merely to survive.
-This French lad however shows monumental courage, perhaps prompted by a sense of guilt, and he exhibits effort after effort to save others, like Tommy, and later Alex.
+This French lad however shows monumental courage, perhaps prompted by a sense of guilt, and he exhibits effort after effort to save others.

 His silence and his constant alertness, the way he shifts his eyes in quiet paranoia, are manifestations of the fact that he does not speak the language and has to read everything one step ahead.
 Tommy and him spark an almost uncanny connection, a silent alliance in their cause for survival.
 And it never occurs to Tommy, until others demand it, that he had never spoken a word to his companion.
 Gibson shows a swiftness for survival, a reluctance to give in, to accept, as does Tommy.
 “I’m going home,” he says.